SRagy/weather_project/README.md

 ![mean_error](results/mean_error.png)

 The above plots show something interesting.
 The mean absolute error does not meaningfully increase between about 14-25 days.
-There is an uptick after this, but I believe it may be due to the scarcity of my own collected data that far out in advance.
+There is an uptick after this, but I believe it may be an artefact due to the scarcity of my own collected data that far out in advance, i.e. a small sample size.
 Hence, predicting 15 days in advance is about as good as 25 days in advance, suggesting that advance meteorological data has not got a large impact.

 Even more interesting is the sharp drop in the standard deviation of the absolute error.
 To me this suggests the possibility that the predictive model used by accuweather changes after the two-week mark, possibly to one reliant primarily on historical data.